chef/chef-web-docs/chef_master/source/config_rb.rst

    Split the Tmux window.
 Default value: ``false``.

 ``validation_client_name``
-   The name of the chef-validator key that is used by the chef-client to access the Chef server during the initial chef-client run.
+   The name of the chef-validator key that is used by the Chef Infra Client to access the Chef Infra Server during the initial Chef Infra Client run.
 For example:

    .. code-block:: ruby

       validation_client_name 'chef-validator'

 ``validation_key``
-   The location of the file that contains the key used when a chef-client is registered with a Chef server.
+   The location of the file that contains the key used when a Chef Infra Client is registered with a Chef Infra Server.
 A validation key is signed using the ``validation_client_name`` for authentication.
 Default value: ``/etc/chef/validation.pem``.
 For example:

    .. code-block:: ruby

       validation_key '/etc/chef/validation.pem'

 ``verify_api_cert``
-   Verify the SSL certificate on the Chef server.
-When ``true``, the chef-client always verifies the SSL certificate.
-When ``false``, the chef-client uses the value of ``ssl_verify_mode`` to determine if the SSL certificate requires verification.
+   Verify the SSL certificate on the Chef Infra Server.
+When ``true``, the Chef Infra Client always verifies the SSL certificate.
+When ``false``, the Chef Infra Client uses the value of ``ssl_verify_mode`` to determine if the SSL certificate requires verification.
 Default value: ``false``.

 ``versioned_cookbooks``
    Append cookbook versions to cookbooks.
 Set to ``false`` to hide cookbook versions: ``cookbooks/apache``.
 Set to ``true`` to show cookbook versions: ``cookbooks/apache-1.0.0`` and/or ``cookbooks/apache-1.0.1``.
-When this setting is ``true``, ``knife download`` downloads ALL cookbook versions, which can be useful if a full-fidelity backup of data on the Chef server is required.
+When this setting is ``true``, ``knife download`` downloads ALL cookbook versions, which can be useful if a full-fidelity backup of data on the Chef Infra Server is required.
 For example:

    .. code-block:: ruby